Overview: Reteti Elephant Orphanage visit

 Reteti Elephant Sanctuary is an excellent example of community-based conservation and is a cause well worth supporting.
 It offers visitors a very different experience to other orphan sanctuaries: intimate, quiet and emotive, with a fascinating insight into the relationships between orphans and those who care for them.

 Reteti is most easily visited from Sarara, about 20 minutes drive away.
-It can also be visited from Saruni Rhino, or Sarara Treehouses or Saruni Samburu camps though the transfer time can be up to a couple of hours.
+It can also be visited from Saruni Rhino, Sarara Treehouses or Saruni Samburu camps though the transfer time can be up to a couple of hours.
 There is also a private airstrip for fly-in visits.
-Visiting hours are 08:30-10:00 and 11:30-13:00 and whilst there is no restriction on the number visiting, the remoteness of the sanctuary means it is rarely busy, which is a huge bonus.
+Visiting hours are 08:30-10:00 and 11:30-13:00 and while there are no formal limits on how many people can visit for any session, the remoteness of the sanctuary means it is rarely busy, which is a huge bonus.

 Age restrictions: None, but children need to be under control at all times.